 The sitcom was mindless, the kind of show where every problem was solved in twenty-two minutes, but it was better than the house’s oppressive quiet.
 Emily propped her feet on the coffee table, her sneakers leaving faint scuff marks on the polished wood.

-The living room was cozy in a staged sort of way, like a showroom in a furniture store, but the corners stayed dark, the lamplight refusing to reach them.
-That’s when she saw it: a statue in the far corner, near the fireplace, half-hidden by the shadow of a bookcase.
+The living room felt comfortable but a bit too perfect, almost like a furniture showroom.
+The corners stayed dark, with the lamp’s light not reaching them.
+That’s when she noticed a statue in the far corner, near the fireplace, partly hidden by the shadow of a bookcase.

-It was a clown, about 1.5 meters tall, its painted face frozen in a cheerful grin.
-Its red nose was glossy, almost wet-looking, and its blue hair was neatly combed, like a wig on a mannequin.
-The polka-dotted suit was bright—red, yellow, green—its colors almost too vivid against the muted tones of the room.
+It was a clown, about 1.5 meters tall, with a painted face stuck in a cheerful grin.
+Its red nose was shiny, and its blue hair was neatly combed, similar to a wig on a mannequin.
+The polka-dotted suit was bright red, yellow, and green, standing out against the room’s muted colors.

 The size was odd, too large for a decorative piece but not quite imposing enough to dominate the space.
 Still, it looked… normal, just a quirky choice for a wealthy family’s decor.
 Maybe Margaret had a thing for circus aesthetics, or Thomas had inherited it from some eccentric relative.